TheComputerGenie/VanitySearch/README.md

 # Compilation

-## Windows

-Intall CUDA SDK and open VanitySearch.sln in Visual C++ 2017.\
-You may need to reset your *Windows SDK version* in project properties.\
-In Build->Configuration Manager, select the *Release* configuration.\
-Build and enjoy.\
-\
-Note: The current relase has been compiled with CUDA SDK 10.0, if you have a different release of the CUDA SDK, you may need to update CUDA SDK paths in VanitySearch.vcxproj using a text editor.
-The current nvcc option are set up to architecture starting at 3.0 capability, for older hardware, add the desired compute capabilities to the list in GPUEngine.cu properties, CUDA C/C++, Device, Code Generation.

 ## Linux

  - Intall CUDA SDK.
- - Install older g++ (just for the CUDA SDK).
+ - Install g++ (just for the CUDA SDK).
 Depenging on the CUDA SDK version and on your Linux distribution you may need to install an older g++.
  - Install recent gcc.
 VanitySearch needs to be compiled and linked with a recent gcc (>=7).
-The current release has been compiled with gcc 7.3.0.
+The current code has been tested and compiled with gcc version 11.4.0.
  - Edit the makefile and set up the appropriate CUDA SDK and compiler paths for nvcc.
 Or pass them as variables to `make` invocation.

     ```make
-    CUDA       = /usr/local/cuda-8.0
+    CUDA       = /usr/local/cuda-12.6
-    CXXCUDA    = /usr/bin/g++-4.8
+    CXXCUDA    = /usr/bin/g++-11
     ```

  - You can enter a list of architectrures (refer to nvcc documentation) if you have several GPU with different architecture.

  - Set CCAP to the desired compute capability according to your hardware.
 See docker section for more.
-Compute capability 2.0 (Fermi) is deprecated for recent CUDA SDK.
+Compute capability 61 (Maxwell) is for recent CUDA SDK and 1080Ti.

  - Go to the VanitySearch directory.
  - To build CPU-only version (without CUDA support):